Jai Jagannatha

-Jai Jagannatha is a 2007 Indian Hindu mythological film directed by Sabyasachi Mohapatra, released in 15 languages.
-Besides Odia and Hindi, it's dubbed versions were released in English, Bengali, Assamese, Chhattisgarhi, Bhojpuri, Rajasthani, Punjabi, Gujarati, Marathi, Telugu, Tamil, Malayalam and Nepali languages.
+Jai Jagannatha is a 2007 Indian Sanātana Dharma film directed by Sabyasachi Maichiya, released in 15 languages.
+Besides Odia and Hindi, its dubbed versions were released in English, Bengali, Assamese, Chhattisgarhi, Bhojpuri, Rajasthani, Punjabi, Gujarati, Marathi, Telugu, Tamil, Malayalam and Nepali languages.

 Synopsis

 The story of Jai Jagannatha is based on the ancient scripture Laxmi Puran.
 The untouchables were not allowed to pray, worship and do rituals to God in the ancient ages.
 Sriya, one of the important characters in this story, dares to pray and worship and wins over the support of Goddess Lakshmi.
 The real drama begins when Lakshmi is separated by Lord Jagannath at the behest of his brother Balram (Balabhadra) because she ends discrimination on earth by encouraging even untouchables to conduct rituals and worship.

 As Lakshmi moves out of Jagannath’s household, Jagannath and Balram undergo immense suffering — so much so that they have to starve without water and food.
 The curse of Lakshmi had such a severe impact on the brothers that for 12 years they had a tough time.
 Soon they realised the importance of Lakshmi and were keen to bring her back to their abode.

 Lakshmi returned to Jagannath’s abode on one condition: There will be no discrimination of caste and creed on earth.

 This unique story highlighted that for God everyone was equal besides it reflected the reforms and progressive stance of Gods from the ancient times.
 Only in the end through Narad it is revealed that Jagannath to end casteism and discrimination had "set up" these series of events which highlighted the social message besides the strength of true spirituality.